rudnickimaciej/SubtitleRepairToolkit/README.md

 # SubtitleRepairToolkit
-Program for fixing subtitles time (SRT)
+Program for fixing subtitles time (SRT).

 This program allows you to update SRT file so that it matches the movie timeline.

 ## How to use